mtreinish/stestr/doc/source/MANUAL.rst

   test_run_concurrency=foo bar

-Then when testr needs to determine concurrency, it will run that command and read the first line from stdout, cast that to an int, and use that as the number of partitions to create.
+Then when stestr needs to determine concurrency, it will run that command and read the first line from stdout, cast that to an int, and use that as the number of partitions to create.
 A count of 0 is interpreted to mean one partition per test.
 For instance in .test.conf::